curl/everything-curl/libcurl-http/alt-svc.md

 To make libcurl consider any offered alternatives by serves, you must first enable it in the handle.
 You do this by setting the correct bitmask to the `CURLOPT_ALTSVC_CTRL` option.
-The bitmask allows the application to limit what HTTP versions to allow, and if the "cache" file on disk should only be used to read from (not write).
+The bitmask allows the application to limit what HTTP versions to allow, and if the cache file on disk should only be used to read from (not write).

 Enable alt-svc and allow it to switch to either HTTP/1 or HTTP/2: